TheMuffinPerson/finance-program/README.md

 ---Recommended startup steps---

-2023:\n
+2023:

-  -Download ZIP\n
+  -Download ZIP

-  -Extract files to the same location\n
+  -Extract files to the same location

-  -Run fin2023.py\n
+  -Run fin2023.py

   -First run the "presets" function within the program, then run "init".